minnojs/minno-quest/README.md

 compare 		| The left side of the equation. to 				| The right side of the equation. operator 		| The type of comparison to do (read more about operators [here](#operators)).

-DEBUG 			| If `true`, then any condition that is evaluated will be logged to the console.
+You may want to debug conditions by [activating the DEBUG `conditions` setting](#debugging).
+When activated, then any condition that is evaluated will be logged to the console.

 ##### Operators
 The default comparison for a condition is to check equality (supports comparison of objects and arrays too).
 You can use the `operator` property to change the comparison method.
 The following checks if var is greater than otherVar: